zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

       dead keys to total keys in a file will cause it to be included in the merge.
 The value of this setting is a percentage (0-100).
-For example, if a data file contains 4 dead keys and 6 live keys, it will be included in the merge at the default setting of `40`.
+For example, if a data file contains 4 dead keys and 6 live keys, it will be included in the merge at the default ratio.
 Increasing the value will cause fewer files to be merged, decreasing the value will cause more files to be merged.

+      Default is: 40

     * _Dead Bytes_: The `dead_bytes_threshold` setting describes the minimum
       amount of data occupied by dead keys in a file to cause it to be included in the merge.
-The value is in bytes, so the default of 134217728 is 128MB.
 Increasing the value will cause fewer files to be merged, decreasing the value will cause more files to be merged.

+      Default is: 134217728 which is 128MB in bytes

     * _Small File_: The `small_file_threshold` setting describes the minimum
       size a file must have to be _excluded_ from the merge.
 Files smaller than the threshold will be included.
-The value is in bytes, so the default of 10485760 is 10MB.
 Increasing the value will cause _more_ files to be merged, decreasing the value will cause _fewer_ files to be merged.

+      Default is: 10485760 while is 10MB in bytes

       When any of these constraints are met for a single file, it will be included in the merge operation.
 ```erlang
 {bitcask, [
 	    ...,